Positioning Vietnam As A Top Market For M&A Deals Amid Global Uncertainty*

 The world is experiencing many economic uncertainties and increasing risks from the complicated development of the Ukraine war, political conflicts, fear of energy crisis, inflation, disrupted global value chains, signs of economic recession, and weakened global growth prospects.

-Despite that, Vietnam was named the top-rated destination for investment in the Asia-Pacific in an ASEAN Business Outlook Survey conducted with regional American chambers of commerce (AmChams) by AmCham Singapore.
+Despite that, Vietnam was named the top-rated destination for investment in the Asia-Pacific in an ASEAN Business Outlook Survey conducted with regional American Chambers of Commerce (AmChams) by AmCham Singapore.

 Vietnam is one of the few countries that experienced positive growth during the pandemic, and its comprehensive vaccination policy enabled a quick rebound.

-According to the General Statistics Office (GSO) of Vietnam, Q1-Q3 for 2022 on-year growth rate was 5.1, 7.7, and 13.7 per cent, respectively, with a recently updated forecast from the Ministry of Planning and Investment for 2022 to be at 8 per cent (higher than the previous target of 6-6.5 per cent).
+According to the General Statistics Office (GSO) of Vietnam, Q1-Q3 for 2022 on-year growth rate was 5.1, 7.7, and 13.7 percent, respectively, with a recently updated forecast from the Ministry of Planning and Investment for 2022 to be at 8 percent (higher than the previous target of 6-6.5 percent).

-Most sectors of Vietnam’s economic and social organisations, from the government levels to small startups, have favoured international economic integration.
+Most sectors of Vietnam’s economic and social organizations, from the government levels to small startups, have favoured international economic integration.
 The flourishing image of Vietnam’s position is led by the government’s recent active direction in two main areas: policies to attract foreign direct investment (FDI) and active involvement in free trade agreements (FTAs).

 The GSO notes that the total import and export turnover of goods has maintained a high growth rate.
-In 2021, the total import and export turnover of goods reached $668.5 billion, up 23 per cent compared to 2020.
+In 2021, the total import and export turnover of goods reached $668.5 billion, up 23 percent compared to 2020.

-In the first eight months of 2022, this number reached $498 billion, an increase of 15 per cent compared with the same period last year, of which exports and imports hit $251 billion and $247 billion, respectively, recording a trade surplus of $3.96 billion.
+In the first eight months of 2022, this number reached $498 billion, an increase of 15 percent compared with the same period last year, of which exports and imports hit $251 billion and $247 billion, respectively, recording a trade surplus of $3.96 billion.

-According to ASEAN’s report, in 2021, FDI inflows into the ASEAN region were about $174 billion, of which Vietnam accounted for about 9 per cent, equivalent to $15.7 billion, ranking third among the region.
-Vietnam has held this position since 2016, with a compound annual growth rate of 4.5 per cent.
+According to ASEAN’s report, in 2021, FDI inflows into the ASEAN region were about $174 billion, of which Vietnam accounted for about 9 percent, equivalent to $15.7 billion, ranking third among the region.
+Vietnam has held this position since 2016, with a compound annual growth rate of 4.5 percent.

 AMERICAN PROMISE

-of the economy (in 1988) sits at $407.6 billion.
+According to the National Institute for Finance, total FDI inflows into Vietnam since the reopening of the economy (in 1988) sits at $407.6 billion.
 Total foreign capital from the United States (both disclosed and undisclosed) accounted for about 6 per cent.

 Figures for the first nine months of 2022 showed that the US was in the ninth position in terms of countries and territories pumping money into Vietnam, with total registered capital of $448.8 million, newly registered capital of $221.50 million, and 132 capital contributions and share purchases with a total value of $199 million.
 It is worth noting that much of the US investment going into Vietnam is indirect and thus not recorded as such.